NatLabRockies/SAM/doc/source/installation-costs/cc_pv.rst

   A fixed cost in dollars.

 **$/Wdc**
-  A cost proportional to the system's DC nameplate capacity, equal to the **Nameplate Capacity** on the :doc:`System Design <../detailed-photovoltaic-model/pv_system_design>`   page for the detailed photovoltaic model, or the **DC Rating** on the :doc:`PVWatts System Design <../pvwatts/pvwatts_system_design>`   page for the PVWatts model.
+  A cost proportional to the system's DC nameplate capacity, equal to the **Nameplate Capacity** on the :doc:`System Size<../detailed-photovoltaic-model/pv_system_size>`   page for the detailed photovoltaic model, or the **DC Rating** on the :doc:`PVWatts System Design <../pvwatts/pvwatts_system_design>`   page for the PVWatts model.

 **$/m2**
   Applies only to the detailed photovoltaic model.
-A cost proportional to the total module area of the array in square meters, equal to the **Total Area** on the :doc:`System Design <../detailed-photovoltaic-model/pv_system_design>`   page.
+A cost proportional to the total module area of the array in square meters, equal to the **Total Area** on the :doc:`System Size<../detailed-photovoltaic-model/pv_system_size>`   page.
 This option is not active for the PVWatts model.

 Contingency (%)
 ...............